jgrancell/turtleshell/README.md

  * The mechanisms to create and use shell builtin commands.
      * A number of commands already work, including:
          * `cd` -- Change shell working directory.
-         * `exitcodes` -- Show all exit codes currently used by the shell, and their meanings
+         * `exitcodes` -- Show all exit codes currently used by the shell, and their meanings.
-         * `get` -- Display a specific environmental variable
+         * `get` -- Display a specific environmental variable.
          * `gohome` -- Change the shell working directory to the user's Home Directory.
+         * `set` -- Sets a shell variable.
     * The mechanism to create shell builtins is well defined, and easily iterate-able.
 * The ability to read arbitrary configuration from `~/.turtlerc` files.
 * The ability to customize the turtleshell prompt, which updates in real time while using the shell.
+* History saving, including optional timestamps.

 Planned features include, but aren't necessarily limited to: